jmegner/cursorless-unofficial-doc/README.md

 Here are some target types and their delimiters...

-- Character or word within a token: nothing.
+- Character or word within a token: no delimiter.
 - Token: space.
 - Argument or item: comma and space.
 - Line: line ending.